scraperwiki/eot-docs/_posts/2002-11-01-worked_examples.md

 `tab.dimension('adjusted_yn', tab.name)`

-This line explicitly sets a dimension item to be the name of the current tab, and doesn't actually consider any of the cells in the spreadsheet.
+This line explicitly sets a dimension item to be the name of the current tab (`tab.name`).
+It doesn't actually consider any of the cells in the spreadsheet at all.

-This only works for text which doesn't depend on the particular observation - so typically things which are the same for all observations on the tab.
+This only works for text which doesn't depend on the particular observation — so typically things which are the same for all observations on the tab.

-Adds a dimension with the label
+So, for this dimension, the values will be
-`adjusted_yn` and an item that's set to the spreadsheet tab's name, e.g. `seasonally adjusted` or `not seasonally adjusted`.
+`seasonally adjusted` or `not seasonally adjusted` depending on which tab the observation was found.

 #### Extracting the data with the dimensions

 ##### Line 7

 `return obs` then tells `databaker` that it's the end of the recipe and we've finished selecting observations and dimensions.
-The output data will be generated containing the observations and dimensions we've chosen in the recipe.
+If we run this recipe, the output data will be generated containing the observations and dimensions we've chosen in it.